careerist-qa/intro-to-python/lesson_12/homework.md

 - Each car will have attributes for model and year.
 - Unfortunately, the given code below contains several mistakes.
 - Your task is to find and correct these mistakes to make the code run successfully.
+- **Please include a comment in the code explaining the corrections you made and why.**

 ```python
 # Pre-code